YashB63/GFG-Daily-Questions/README.md

     Find the difference between the
     sum of node values at even levels and the sum of node values at the odd levels.

+Day 151:

+  Q1: Serialize and deserialize a binary tree:

+    Serialization is to store a tree in an array so that it can be later restored and deserialization is reading tree back
+    from the array.

+    Complete the functions

+    serialize() : stores the tree into an array a and returns the array.

+    deSerialize() : deserializes the array to the tree and returns the root of the tree.

+    Note: Multiple nodes can have the same data and the node values are always positive integers.

+    Your code will be correct if the tree returned by deSerialize(serialize(input_tree))
+    is same as the input tree.

+    Driver code will print the in-order
+    traversal of the tree returned by
+    deSerialize(serialize(input_tree)).

+  Q2: Maximum Sum LCM:

+    Given a positive number n.

+    You need to write a program to find the maximum sum of distinct numbers such that the LCM of all these numbers is equal to n and those numbers are less than or equal to n.

+  Q3: Geek Jump:

+    Geek wants to climb from the 0th stair to the (n-1)th stair.
+At a time the Geek can climb either one or two steps.

+    A height[N] array is also given.
+    Whenever the geek jumps from stair i to stair j, the energy consumed in the jump is abs(height[i]- height[j]), where abs()
+    means the absolute difference.

+    return the minimum energy that
+    can be used by the Geek to jump from stair 0 to stair N-1.